xerial/snappy-java/README.md

 Unfortunately, cross-compiling for Mac OS X is not currently possible; you must compile within OS X.

-If you are using openjdk7 (or higher), use the following option:
+If you are using Mac and openjdk7 (or higher), use the following option:

     $ make native LIBNAME=libsnappyjava.dylib

 ## Miscellaneous Notes